dotnet/runtime/Documentation/design-docs/longs-on-32bit-arch.md

 There are concerns about this, because it requires generating a number of extra temps in the case of nested expressions.
-However, mikedn has done some experimentation [here](https://github.com/mikedn/coreclr/blob/decompose/src/jit/lower.cpp#L424) that indicaates that this approach may not be as problematic as we feared.
+However, mikedn has done some experimentation [here](https://github.com/mikedn/coreclr/blob/decompose/src/jit/lower.cpp#L424) that indicates that this approach may not be as problematic as we feared.

 This basic idea is that whenever we need to decompose hi/lo operations but keep them together (i.e. can’t preserve the tree traversal/linear order invariants), we create a temp.